+Knowledge sharing has huge benefits in an organization, but not all organizations take advantage of it.
 Knowledge is often scattered everywhere in an organization.
 Knowledge arises and is produced in departments and projects groups, and for individual purposes.
 It could be stored as documents on a server, on an employee’s computer, as well as in knowledge bases, or not stored at all.
 Usually the majority of documented knowledge is seldom used despite its benefit to many employees, customers, and partners.
 That’s because they can’t find it or don’t even know that it’s there.
 The benefits of reusing collective knowledge in an organization are huge.
 An organization can achieve operational efficiency and organizational learning, as well as drive innovation and product development.
 Achieving these benefits requires a corporate Knowledge Management strategy that supports a knowledge sharing culture and the building of a common knowledgebase.

 A corporate Knowledge Management strategy to unify the organization

-A corporate Knowledge Management strategy can help the organization to unify the process and workflow of capturing, structuring, reusing, and improving knowledge.
+A corporate knowledge sharing Knowledge Management strategy can help the organization to unify the process and workflow of capturing, structuring, reusing, and improving knowledge.
 Knowledge Management should be embedded into the culture of the organization, as a natural part of the day-to-day workflow.
 Everyone should be able to add value to the knowledge base.

 At ComAround, we recommend the best-practice methodology Knowledge-Centered Service (KCS®).
 By adopting KCS® you will get the great benefits, much faster as you won’t have to invent a strategy of your own.

-A common knowledgebase accessible to everyone
+A common knowledgebase accessible to everyone to add and share knowledge

 It’s probably nothing new to you, but I think it’s worth remembering that technology is an enabler for a strategy.
 Without the right technology, you won’t be able to realize the full potential of the benefits, despite having established a great strategy.